scaleoutsean/eseries-perf-analyzer/README.md

 This fork's dashboards are identical to upstream v3.0.0, but upstream repository has no screenshots - in fact they're hard to find on the Internet - so a sample of each dashboard is provided below.

+New metrics gathered by this EPA fork have *not* been added to the dashboards.

 - System view

 ![E-Series System](/images/sample-screenshot-epa-collector-system.png)